Skip to main content

 • High-quality GIF conversion

-GIF output quality depends heavily on FFmpeg filter configuration.
-This tool uses a two-pass palettegen + paletteuse approach:
+GIF output quality depends heavily on ffmpeg filter configuration.
+This tool uses a two-pass approach combining palettegen and paletteuse.

 [0:v] fps=15,scale=960:-1:flags=lanczos,split [a][b];